matloff/qeML/vignettes/overfitting.md

 Much speculation has been made as to why these phenomena can occur.
 My own speculation is as follows.

-* **These phenomena occur in classification problems in which there is a very low error rate, 1 or 2% or even under 1%.**
+* **The glowing reports typically occur in classification problems in which there is a very low error rate, 1 or 2% or even under 1%.**

 * In other words, the classes are widely separated, i.e. there is a